 This program provides a basic overview of the FOIA for agency personnel who do not specialize in access law.
 It is designed for those who either work with the FOIA only occasionally or need only a general familiarity with the FOIA in order to recognize and handle FOIA-related problems that may arise in other areas of agency activity.

 April 16, 2014 (Washington, DC)

 This course is designed for agency attorneys and FOIA professionals and focuses on the issues that arise when FOIA requests become the subject of litigation.
 This seminar will provide guidance on successful litigation strategy and will address in detail the preparation of Vaughn Indices and declarations.

-This training is open to federal government employees only and registration is required.
-To register for the training, please e-mail your name to OIP’s Training Officer, Bertina Adams Cleveland, at DOJ.OIP.FOIA@usdoj.gov.
-In the subject line, please specify the name of the course and the date you wish to attend the training.
+Training is open to federal government employees only and registration is required.
+To register for any of the training seminars listed above, please e-mail your name to OIP's Training Officer at DOJ.OIP.FOIA@usdoj.gov.
+In the subject line of your e-mail, please specify the name of the course and the date you wish to attend the training.
 If you have any questions, please contact Ms. Adams at (202) 514-1010.

 As the government’s lead FOIA policy office, OIP continues to offer specialized training on FOIA matters throughout the year.
 These training seminars focus on selected FOIA provisions, recent court decisions, and refresher courses on the FOIA’s reporting requirements.
 Whenever OIP decides to hold a specialized training seminar, there will be an announcement in FOIA Post with details on the type of training and its location.
 Additionally, the description and dates for any upcoming specialized training offered by OIP will be posted below as those details are announced.